WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/28_Hosea/Hos_5.md

 For I will be like a lion to Ephraim, and like a young lion to the house of Judah.
 I, even I, will tear and go away; I will carry off, and no one shall rescue.

 ###### 15
-I will return again to my place, until they acknowledge their guilt and seek my face, and in their distress earnestly seek me. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I will return again to my place, until they acknowledge their guilt and seek my face, and in their distress earnestly seek me.

 ***